jacanchaplais/compton-seminar/src/slides.md

 $$

-This may then be evaluated for a specific integration measure, for instance we can substitute the solid angle,
+This may then be evaluated for a specific integration measure, for instance we can substitute the solid angle
 $$
 \mathrm{d}^3 p = | \mathbf{p} |^2 \mathrm{d}p \; \mathrm{d}\Omega
 $$